ASEDOS999/MIPT/Comp_math/README.md

 It is set of programs for Computational Mathematics on seven topics (see below).
 For each program use `Python 3.x`.

-One should install 'matplotlib' и 'numpy' to use the most programs.
+One should install `matplotlib` и `numpy` to use the most programs.

 The description of program's result you can find in the first their strings.